victorok17/CoreCode_ReadMe/README.md

 I was asked to enter convert my year of birth (1996) into binary.
 It is 11111001100. <br>
 Here's the math!![82d48588-e204-48c3-a53e-9e6a8199173c](https://user-images.githubusercontent.com/109565598/180112739-c62c819f-79cd-4048-a8a7-d93d0d95c037.jpg)

+**MIPS programming langague**<br>
+We did a quick overview of MIPS which stands for *Microprocessor without Interlocked Pipeline Stages*.
+This is low-level programming language used to assembly MIPS processors.<br>
+The overview included commands and instructions to create a program that displays "hello world" and a program that asks for two numbers and prints the first one.